15 Inspirational Stephen Hawking Quotes

 Original story follows.

+Stephen Hawking was a true inspiration to millions not only for his many achievements, but also for his determination.
+Hawking was diagnosed with ALS (amyotrophic lateral sclerosis), a rare form of motor neurone disease, at the age of 21 with doctors initially only giving him a few years to live.
+However, he thwarted all expectations and went on to make major breakthroughs in the study of phenomena such as black holes and cosmic inflations.
+His bestselling account of the origins of the universe, A Brief History of Time went on to become a contemporary classic.

-Stephen Hawking's life has been one of triumph.
-It's been so triumphant, in fact, that it's the subject of a new film, The Theory of Everything, starring Eddie Redmayne and Felicity Jones.
-(This author can tell you it's not only one of the greatest movies she's seen in a long time, but one so beautifully scored it will change the texture of your skin.)
+Stephen Hawking's life was one of triumph, even being celebrated in the film, The Theory of Everything, starring Eddie Redmayne and Felicity Jones.

-As you prepare to experience the film, it's important to reflect on what makes Hawking himself so remarkable.
-Yes, it's that he's brilliant.
-Yes, it's that he's exceeded the wildest expectations about his motor neuron disease and quality of life.
-But, it's also because of the attitude he maintains and perspective he provides.
-Ahead, in honor of his birthday, 15 of his most inspirational quotes.
+Hawking was a remarkable man and his influence on modern science is undeniable.
+He was brilliant.
+He exceeded all expectations with regard to his life expectancy and quality of life.
+Ahead, in honour of his life, 15 of his most inspirational quotes.